psych-ds/example-datasets/README.md

 (1) **Try out a Psych-DS conversion:** Choose a dataset you are comfortable sharing publicly.
 First, make a *separate* copy of the dataset (so you maintain the original version), and follow the [How-To](https://docs.google.com/document/d/1k3ZzAF8vrJeIcMN3q5g_l7WJtoybokvq5ueYVH0dcC8/edit?usp=sharing) document to convert it to Psych-DS format.
 (You can also follow these instructions for a private dataset you don't intend to upload.)
 However far you get, leave comments on the google doc where the instructions aren't clear.
 We'll iterate so it provides *helpful* instructions for someone using the specification for the first time.

-(2) **Add datasets to this repository** by following the instructions below OR by emailing Melissa Kline Struhl (mekline@mit.edu) if you want to contribute or modify a dataset and aren't familiar with GithHub.
+(2) **Add datasets to this repository** by following the instructions below.
 If you like, add folders for both your originally structured data and the Psych-DS version - right now, both types are extremely helpful for us, because we are testing how the validator performs on different kinds of data.
 If you do this, please name your folders like this: `mydatasetname-original` and `mydatasetname-psychds`.

 (3) **Get credit for your contributions:** If you contribute a dataset, make sure to also add yourself to the [list of guinea pig datasets](https://docs.google.com/spreadsheets/d/1QcfJqGPyBkdO0n4rCcye-Nfb3XWRYETOF3NMbwwPyJ4/edit?usp=sharing)!